 Do a Kayak Day Tour

-The best Interlaken activities include a lot of outdoor activities: With all the beautiful lakes, a kayak tour seems to be a perfect choice for the sporty ones among you.
-Disclaimer: I do not consider myself as a very sporty person, so I skipped that one.
+The best Interlaken activities include a lot of outdoor time: With all the beautiful lakes, a kayak tour seems to be a perfect choice for the sporty ones among you.
+Disclaimer: I do not consider myself a very sporty person, so I skipped that one.

 Lake Brienz is a popular place to do kayaking – either bring your own kayak or book a kayak trip in Interlaken.